ma-kjh/ma-kjh.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I’m Jeonghyeon Kim, a Ph.D. candidate in Data Science at [Seoul National University of Science and Technology (SeoulTech)](https://www.seoultech.ac.kr), where I am privileged to be advised by [Prof. Sangheum Hwang](https://sites.google.com/ds.seoultech.ac.kr/daintlab/members/director?authuser=0) of [DAINTLAB](https://sites.google.com/ds.seoultech.ac.kr/daintlab/).
+Hello, I’m Jeonghyeon Kim, a Ph.D. student in Data Science at [Seoul National University of Science and Technology (SeoulTech)](https://www.seoultech.ac.kr), where I am privileged to be advised by [Prof. Sangheum Hwang](https://sites.google.com/ds.seoultech.ac.kr/daintlab/members/director?authuser=0) of [DAINTLAB](https://sites.google.com/ds.seoultech.ac.kr/daintlab/).

 My research is driven by the ambition to advance the frontier of trustworthy AI, with a focus on making machine learning systems more robust, reliable, and interpretable in real-world scenarios.
 I specialize in: